Possible Solutions to Challenges in Nigeria Today

 Environmental and Public Health Issues in Nigeria

-In the recent time, there is a health challenge in the country resulted by Ebola virus.
-This disease entered the country through an official from Liberia, Patrick Sawya.
-The doctors in the country are doing the much they could to bridge the spread of the disease.
-At the initial stage when the disease was contacted by few Nigerians, there came a rumour that the disease can be cured by table salt.
-Many citizens of the country dissolved salt in water and drank and some took bath with it and this led to the death of about eighteen while many others hospitalized, which is more than what have been killed by the virus.
-The statistics of people who have been killed by the virus as of on 17th September 2014 were seven and fifteen infected recorded in Lagos state of Nigeria.
-African Development Bank (ADB) issued one million dollars to Nigeria in September 2014 to assist in fight against Ebola virus.
+In 2014, there is a health challenge in the country resulted by Ebola virus.
+This disease entered the country through an official from Liberia, Patrick Sawyer.
+The doctors in the country were doing as much as they could to stem the spread of the disease.
+At the initial stage, when the disease was contracted by few Nigerians, there came a rumor that the disease can be cured by table salt.
+Many citizens of the country dissolved some salts in water and drank it, and some took baths with it.
+This led to the death of about 18, while many others hospitalized, which is more than what had been killed by the virus.
+The statistics of people who have been killed by the virus as of on 17th September 2014 were 7, with 15 infected, recorded in the Lagos state of Nigeria.
+African Development Bank (ADB) issued one million dollars to Nigeria in September 2014 to assist in the fight against Ebola virus.

 The government needs to play a bigger role in providing proper waste disposal systems and better healthcare, particularly in neglected rural areas.
 Environmentally sustainable disposal practices, like recycling, should be adopted.
 Those who vandalize oil pipelines should be pursued more aggressively and punished for causing oil spills.
 Bush burning must be limited so that the micro-organisms that promote crops output can thrive.
 Hospitals need better funding.
 The state must take steps to keep qualified young doctors in the country, perhaps by giving them more important roles in public health administration.